BrycensRanch/gpu-screen-recorder-git-copr/README.md

 * wayland (wayland-client, wayland-egl, wayland-scanner)

 ## Runtime dependencies
 * libglvnd (which provides libgl, libglx and libegl) is needed.
-Your system needs to support at least OpenGL ES 3.1.
+Your system needs to support at least OpenGL ES 3.0 (released in 2012)

 There are also additional dependencies needed at runtime depending on your GPU vendor: